Efficiently Finding Elements: Implementing Binary Search

 Problem Description

-The function should return the index of the target element if it exists in the sorted_list.
-If the target element is not present in the list, the function should return -1.
+You are required to implement a function called binary_search that takes a sorted list of integers (nums) and a target integer (target) as input.
+The function should return the index of the target within the nums list if it exists.
+If the target is not found, the function should return -1.

 Key Requirements: